webbingbrasil/filament-copyactions/README.md

     ])
 ```

+#### Success message

 The action will display a copy status, you can customize the success message with the `successNotificationMessage` method or the error message with the `errorNotificationMessage` method.

 ### Form Action

 If you want to copy a field value, use the `CopyAction` in your field suffix or prefix.
+You can customize the button icon/color using the same methods of the [Filament Action](https://filamentphp.com/docs/2.x/tables/actions#setting-a-color).

 ```php
 use Webbingbrasil\FilamentCopyActions\Forms\Actions\CopyAction;